ragss69/Consultbae-Ai-Automation/README.md

     └── tests/
 ````

-Generated files such as the SQLite database, uploaded audio files, credentials, and local environment files should be excluded through `.gitignore`.
+Generated files such as the SQLite database, uploaded audio files, credentials, and local environment files are excluded through `.gitignore`.

 ---